thir13en/training-angular/notes/change-detection.md

 One limitation of this mechanism is that if by some reason an asynchronous browser API has no support by `zone.js`, then change detection will not be triggered.
 This is, for example, the case of `indexedDB` callbacks.

+### Change Detection and nested properties
+By default, Angular `Change Detection` works by checking if the value of template expressions have changed.
+This is done for all components.
+Angular does not do `deep` object comparison to detect changes, it only takes into account properties used by the template.